Menu

 To payoff the national debt, we would have to cut spending enough that we ran a government surplus each year, and use that surplus to pay down the debt.
 There is no plan to ever run a surplus.

 At some future combination of interest rate, national debt, and national tax revenues, the total taxes collected will not even be enough to pay just the interest on the debt.
-For example, if the interest rate on the national debt were 10%, our current tax revenues of $3.5 trillion would exceed the interest of 10% x $28 trillion = $2.8 trillion.
-When the national debt reaches $30 trillion, our $3.5 trillion of tax revenues would mostly go to interest with little left for the military, Social Security, Medicare, FBI, and so on.
+For example, if the interest rate on the national debt were 10%, our current tax revenues of $4.9 trillion would exceed the interest of 10% x $35 trillion = $3.5 trillion.
+Our $4.9 trillion of tax revenues largely go to interest.
+More than for the entire military.
+Eventually, interest will exceed Social Security, Medicare, FBI, and and everything.

 In short, we cannot pay off the debt now and with each passing day, we become less able to pay off the debt.
 We are headed for default whether we like the idea of default or not.
 If we are truly moral people who do not default, we should have behaved accordingly starting in the mid-2000s.